communitiesuk/delta-common-infrastructure/README.md

   * Grant access to the S3 bucket you created earlier.

 Then you need to manually configure Layer 7 (Application layer) protection:
+* **Talk to Ben or Hugh before doing this as it can cause issues with Terraform, see DT-245**
 * Navigate to the Protected resources tab
 * Select the Cloudfront distribution associated with the website.
 (See the ACL)
 * Choose Configure Protections -> Selected Resources